evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

 It also means that the highest number we ever need is 10<sup>18</sup>.

-This number is unfortunately is higher than javascript's [`MAX_SAFE_INTEGER`][7], which is 2<sup>53</sup> - 1.
+This number is unfortunately is higher than Javascript's [`MAX_SAFE_INTEGER`][7], which is 2<sup>53</sup> - 1.

-When working with integers in javascript above this `MAX_SAFE_INTEGER`, javascript will automatically convert to floating point numbers, which is what we were trying to avoid.
+When working with integers in Javascript above this `MAX_SAFE_INTEGER`, Javascript will automatically convert to floating point numbers, which is what we were trying to avoid.

 How would you solve this?